- 2 medium eggplant, peeled and cut into 1/2-inch slices

 - Add the tomatoes, tomato paste, honey and lemon-pepper.
 Bring to a boil.
 Reduce heat; cover and simmer for 30 minutes.
 Add garlic; simmer 10 minutes longer.
 Discard bay leaves.

 - Rinse eggplant slices; pat dry with paper towels.
 In a shallow bowl, combine eggs and pepper; place bread crumbs in another shallow bowl.
 Dip eggplant into egg, then coat with crumbs.
 Let stand for 5 minutes.

 - In a large skillet, cook half of the eggplant in 2 tablespoons butter for 3 minutes on each side or until lightly browned.
 Repeat with remaining eggplant and butter.

-- In each of two greased 11x7-in. baking dishes, layer half of each of the eggplant, tomato sauce and mozzarella cheese.
+- In each of two greased 11-in. x 7-in. baking dishes, layer half of the eggplant, half of the tomato sauce and half of the mozzarella cheese.
 Repeat layers.
 Sprinkle with Parmesan cheese.
-Bake, uncovered, at 375° for 35 minutes or until a thermometer reads 160°.
+Bake, uncovered, at 375° for 35 minutes or until bubbly.
 Yield: 10-12 servings.

 Reviews forEggplant Parmigiana

 "We love this recipe.
 The sauce is terrific.
 Be careful to fully cook the eggplant.
 I add the top cheese at the end to avoid overcooking."